 Here’s a look at some of the best cloud-based storage solutions out there.

 There’s no online editing tool here, but you can easily use it to sync files between users, with the option to rewind to old versions as and when needed.
 DropBox offers up to 120 days of file recovery so if you accidentally delete a file, it’s not a permanent move.
+It offers a user-friendly interface throughout and one that users of the personal service will find familiar, potentially saving you from requiring much tech support.

-An extensive service all-round, DropBox Business isn’t the cheapest option out there, but it’s something that does everything you could want.
+An extensive service all-around, DropBox Business isn’t the cheapest option out there, but it’s something that does everything you could want.
 The fact that many of your employees will have almost certainly used it before makes it all the simpler to switch to as well.

 In addition, you can set up your business email through Gmail, use its video and voice conferencing tools, as well as have shared calendars and team messaging services.